RasaHQ/rasa/docs/multi-skill-assistants.rst

 .. note::

     Rasa will use the policy and NLU pipeline configuration of the root project directory during the training.
-Policy or NLU configurations of used skills will be ignored.
+Policy or NLU configurations of imported skills will be ignored.

 .. note::